cesar-douady/open-lmake/DEVELOPERS.md

 	- a Job has several targets and several dependencies
 	- targets may be explicit in the Rule (it is said static), or it may be described as matching a regular expression (it is said star).
 		- this is not to be confused by regular expressions used to match a Rule.
 For example:
-			- `{File}.o`            in a compilation rule   : this is a static target (a Job produces a single .o)
+			- `{File}.o`            in a compilation rule   : this is a static target (a job produces a single .o)
-			- `{Dir}.untar/{File*}` in a tar exapnsion rule : these are star targets  (a Job produces a bunch of files in a single directory)
+			- `{Dir}.untar/{File*}` in a tar exapnsion rule : these are star targets  (a job produces a bunch of files in a single directory)
-	- dependencies may be expressed explicitly in the Rule (is is said static), or discovered by spying job execution syscall's (it is said hidden)
+	- dependencies may be expressed explicitly in the Rule (aka static), or discovered by spying job execution syscall's (aka hidden or dynamic)
 		- typically in a compilation rule, .c files are static deps, .h files are hidden deps
 - `Node` represents a file
 	- a `Node` has a prioritized list of `Job`'s to try to generate it